kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 It is part of the developer experience.

-## Compiler Feedback and Generated Code Reinforce Each Other
+## Compiler Feedback and Generated Code Reinforce Each Other { #compiler-generated-reinforce }

 Suppose compilation fails while generating a mapper.